CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ![img.png](code-to-condition diagram.png)

-### Condition Mapping Table
+### Observation Mapping Table

-The condition mapping table will be made up of CSTE ValueSets and contain the following columns:
+The Observation Mapping table will be made up of CSTE ValueSets and contain the following columns:

 | Column Name                   | Description                                   | Example                                                                        |
 |-------------------------------|-----------------------------------------------|--------------------------------------------------------------------------------|